 About this release

-- 18,268 people started treatment with psychological therapies in 14 NHS Territorial Boards, and NHS 24.
-This is a 6.5% increase from 17,160 for the previous quarter and a 1.8% increase from 17,951 for the quarter ending March 2019.
-Half of the people started their treatment within 5 weeks.
+- 18,030 people started psychological therapies treatment in NHS Boards and NHS 24.
+This is an increase of 5.9% (1,007) from the previous quarter, and a decrease of 1.3% (238) from the same quarter the previous year.
+Half of the people started their treatment within 3 weeks.

-- Nearly eight out of ten (77.6%) people started their treatment within 18 weeks, compared to 79.0% for the previous quarter, and 77.4% for the quarter ending March 2019.
+- Four out of five (80.4%) people started their treatment within 18 weeks, compared to 80.0% for the previous quarter, and 77.6% for the quarter ending March 2020.
 The Scottish Government standard states that 90% of people should start their treatment within 18 weeks of referral to psychological therapies.

-Waiting times information with psychological therapies is still being developed.
+Waiting times information for psychological therapies is still being developed.
 NHS Boards are working with PHS and the Scottish Government to improve the consistency and completeness of the information.
-From December 2014, the Scottish Government set a standard for the NHS in Scotland to deliver a maximum wait of 18 weeks from a patient’s referral to treatment with psychological therapies.
-The standard should be delivered for at least 90% of patients.

 Psychological therapies refer to a range of interventions, based on psychological concepts and theory, which are designed to help people understand and make changes to their thinking, behaviour and relationships in order to relieve distress and to improve functioning.
 The standard applies specifically to psychological therapies for treatment of a mental illness or disorder.